 It has now been 20 years since the procedure involving embryo biopsy and subsequent genetic testing has been available.
 Recently, newer technology has emerged that appears much more promising in its ability to deliver complete genetic (all the embryo's chromosomes) information.
 This technique is referred to as 23-chromosome microarray.

-In contrast to FISH, microarray is able to provide information about all 24 chromosomes (22 pairs plus X and Y) from a single cell, which has been removed from a 3-day or day 5-6 embryo.
-Arizona Center for Fertility Studies believes that 23-chromosome-microarray should replace FISH for this reason and hopefully will actually be able to improve the efficiency of In-Vitro Fertilization (IVF) while limiting the occurrence of miscarriages.
+In contrast to FISH, microarray can provide information about all 24 chromosomes (22 pairs plus X and Y) from a single cell removed from a 3 day or day 5-6 embryo.
+Arizona Center for Fertility Studies believes that 23-chromosome-microarray should replace FISH for this reason, and hopefully, will actually be able to improve the efficiency of In-Vitro Fertilization (IVF) while limiting the occurrence of miscarriages.

 This has tremendous implications for the future of ART.
 In the same way that ICSI was first performed in only a few fertility clinics worldwide and has now become routine in nearly every ART laboratory, Arizona Center for Fertility Studies strongly believes that embryo biopsy and PGD/PGS by 23-chromosome microarray may become routine in the next few years.

 Arizona Center for Fertility Studies is convinced this is one of the most exciting developments in recent years in the field of reproductive medicine.
 This could mean that if a particular woman’s embryos were all found to be chromosomally abnormal, she would choose not to do an embryo transfer, and would have powerful objective information that could lead her to decide on using donor eggs, thus sparing the expense and disappointment of repeated IVF failures.
 It would also allow physicians to transfer only normal embryos, which would maximize the chances of a successful outcome irrespective of age.